Skip to Content

 Because plastic is lighter than glass, there’s less chance of getting damaged when it is handled or moved.

-Replacing parts of a mini plastic greenhouse is a straightforward process, whereas glass panes can be difficult.
+Replacing a mini plastic greenhouse’s parts is straightforward, whereas glass panes can be difficult.

 It’s also well within an average gardener’s capabilities to construct or set up a mini plastic greenhouse.
 Still, a glass one usually needs help from a professional due to the complexity of fitting the windows to the frame.